- Study at Deakin

 CloudDeakin is an ideal way to share links to resources.

-To be sure your link will work off-campus, check that the word 'ezproxy' appears in the web address.
+Check that the word 'ezproxy' appears in the web address.
 If it doesn't you can manually add the prefix to the beginning of your link.

 The Ezproxy Prefix is http://ezproxy.deakin.edu.au/login?url=